pyri-project/pyri-core/doc/pyri_software_architecture.md

 programming environment for use with open-source ecosystems like ROS and Robot Raconteur.
 Developing software for robotics and automation using these ecosystems is currently a difficult task, requiring significant software development expertise.
-The open-source teach pendant will abstract away the complexities of the open-source ecosystem, and present the user with either a simplified Blockly or Python programming environment.
-The Blockly or Python programs will interact with ROS and/or Robot Raconteur through a series of plugins.
-These plugins will encapsulate the complexity of these ecosystems and provide high-level functionality.
+The open-source teach pendant abstracts away the complexities of the open-source ecosystem, and present the user with either a simplified Blockly or Python programming environment.
+The Blockly or Python programs interact with ROS and/or Robot Raconteur through a series of plugins and extensions.
+These plugins encapsulate the complexity of the ecosystems and provide high-level functionality.
 It is assumed that the user is familiar with using complex computer software, but are not familiar with software development.
 A good example of a target user is a person familiar with